-Credit Transfer The assignment of credit units toward the credit unit requirements of a by approximately forty-to-fifty hours of student work.
+The assignment of credit units toward the credit unit requirements of a Credit Transfer earned by approximately forty-to-fifty hours of student work.

 Credit Unit Each course is assigned a number of credit units.
-A credit unit is earned
+A credit unit is

 Dean Dean refers to the head of a college/school.